-On the other hand, there is some cause for concern.
-In 2012, the average Canadian’s consumer debt jumped nearly 6 percent.
+The average Canadian’s consumer debt continues to increase almost yearly.
 If this continues over time, residents may find themselves in over their heads when it comes to their debt.
 Moreover, some may already find themselves buried under a mountain of debt that they will not be able to pay off through ordinary means.
-Extraordinary difficulties call for extraordinary measures, which is why so many are choosing to submit a consumer proposal in the Northwest Territories.
+Extraordinary difficulties call for extraordinary measures, which is why so many are choosing to submit a consumer proposal in the Northwest Territories (NWT).
+In fact, between August 2021 and 2022, , the Office of the Superintendent of Bankruptcy reported that NWT saw a 53% increase in consumer proposals.

 Explaining the Northwest Territories Consumer Proposal